Viktorija-Alexeeva/DE-project/reproduce.md

 5.2.
 Create tiles.

-All settings are on screenshots in folder DE-project/looker.
+All tiles settings are on screenshots in folder DE-project/looker.

 Create a dashboard with 4 tiles:
 - Listings map (on basis of latitude_longitude).
 The more listings are on area, the bigger size of bubbles.
 Each room type has different bubble color.